Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 ```

 ### Authenticating a user account with device code flow
 This example demonstrates authenticating the `KeyClient` from the [azure-security-keyvault-keys][keys_client_library] client library using the `DeviceCodeCredential` on an IoT device.
-There's also [a compilable sample](../../keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentitySamples.java) to create a Key Vault secret client you can copy-paste.
+There's also [a compilable sample](../../keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentityReadmeSamples.java) to create a Key Vault secret client you can copy-paste.

+See more about how to configure an AAD application for device code flow in [Enable applications for device code flow](#enable-applications-for-device-code-flow)

 <!-- embedme ../../keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentityReadmeSamples.java#L61-L77 -->
 ```java